 So here it is, my lunch today…roast pumpkin, ginger & fennel soup with fennel and ginger sea salt roasted pumpkin seeds.

 This is how I like my pumpkin soup – with plenty of ginger and turmeric, a bit of garlic and onion and lots of beautiful fennel.
 And to top it off, whole roasted pumpkin seeds.
 I prefer to eat pumpkin seeds whole, along with the shell.
-If you roast your pumpkin seeds following the steps in the recipe below, the outer shells don’t need to be removed in order to enjoy the seed inside.
+If you roast your pumpkin seeds following the steps in the recipe below, the outer shells don’t need to be removed to enjoy the seed inside.
 Although feel free to peel them if you prefer.

 For the final finishing touch I used my new flavour infused salt – fennel and ginger to roast the pumpkin seeds.
 Of course you can use any good quality sea salt instead.

-This soup has an earthy sweetness from the pumpkin and fennel seeds that’s balanced by a a gentle heat from the ginger and the turmeric.
+This soup has an earthy sweetness from the pumpkin and fennel seeds that’s balanced by a gentle heat from the ginger and the turmeric.
 Add the saltiness and crunch of the roasted pumpkin seeds on top for a hearty and delicious meal.

 This pumpkin soup goes well with a dollop of Greek yogurt (optional but delicious) and a crusty piece of bread.

 - 1 medium sized pumpkin roughly chopped into pieces (seeds reserved for garnish)

 - olive oil or preferred roasting oil

 - 1 onion or 2-3 small